NVIDIA/warp/docs/index.rst

 Warp is designed for `spatial computing <https://en.wikipedia.org/wiki/Spatial_computing>`_ and comes with a rich set of primitives that make it easy to write programs for physics simulation, perception, robotics, and geometry processing.
-In addition, Warp kernels are differentiable and can be used as part of machine-learning pipelines with frameworks such as PyTorch and JAX.
+In addition, Warp kernels are differentiable and can be used as part of machine-learning pipelines with frameworks such as PyTorch, JAX and Paddle.

 Below are some examples of simulations implemented using Warp: